 Free museums on the 1st Sunday of the month in Paris: our favorites!

-Among our favorite museums to visit for free on the first Sunday of the month is, of course, the iconic Musée de l’Orangerie.
+One of our favorite museums to visit for free on the first Sunday of the month is, of course, the iconic Musée de l’Orangerie.
 Located in the heart of the Tuileries Gardens in Paris, this museum is an ode to Impressionist and post-Impressionist art.
 Among the museum’s greatest treasures are Monet’s eight monumental panels of Water Lilies.
 There are also works by Cézanne, Renoir, Picasso and Modigliani.

 📍 Location: Jardin des Tuileries, 75 001 Paris